envisioning/vocab/vocab/dnc-differential-neural-computer.md

 ---
 category: ARCH, CORE
+generality:
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
 slug: dnc
 summary: Advanced type of artificial neural network that integrates an external memory module, enabling it to store and retrieve information similar to a computer, enhancing its capability to solve complex tasks requiring long-term dependencies.
 title: DNC (Differential Neural Computer)
 ---